-Today, more than 1.2 million Americans struggle through day-to-day life with paralysis from a SCI.
+Today, more than 1.2 million Americans struggle through day-to-day life with paralysis from an SCI.
 The overwhelming majority of SCI victims are men – four out of five, in fact.
 The average age at injury has trended older recently: from 29 in 1970 to 42 years old in 2017.
-Motor vehicle accidents are the most common cause of CSIs, followed by sports-related injuries – which account for more injuries in children and teenagers – falls, and acts of violence.
+Motor vehicle accidents are the most common cause of SCIs, followed by sports-related injuries – which account for more injuries in children and teenagers – falls, and acts of violence.
 Victims of spinal cord injuries may suffer serious physical, emotional, and financial damages.

-If you need help, please contact a Colorado personal injury lawyer at Burg Simpson today by filling out a Free Case Evaluation form here.
+If you need help, please contact a Denver spinal cord injury attorney at Burg Simpson today by filling out a Free Case Evaluation form here.
 We have more than 40 years of experience and are here to help you with your case.

 Naturally, as with any other medical or rehabilitative treatment, the associated costs far outpace inflation.
 Every year, paralysis costs the health care system billions of dollars.
 Spinal cord injuries alone cost the system about $40.5 billion a year, which is more than a 300 percent increase in less than 20 years – $9.7 billion in 1998.

 As a result, people living a life with paralysis, or any type of spinal cord injury, are often unable to keep or attain health insurance that sufficiently covers the complex secondary or chronic conditions commonly linked with paralysis.
 Because, as experts point out, a spinal cord injury is much more than just a one-time incident.
 The original injury damages or kills nerve cells in the spine, but, hours and possibly days after, a torrent of other events can take place, including a loss of oxygen and a release of toxic chemicals at the injury site.
 These secondary events can damage the spinal cord even more.
 It is imperative you contact a Denver injury attorney for help before it is too late.